 8. Single task as much as you can.

 It’s common to try and multitask when you’re working at home.
 Whether it’s trying to work on two different projects at the same time, or trying to work and take care of the kids, multi-tasking may be more stressful and take up more time than single tasking.

 Instead, try to focus on just one task at a time.
 When you focus on just one thing, it makes you far more productive.
 You can group similar tasks together can help you to complete them much quicker.
 There may be times you’ll still need to multitask, but hopefully this tip reduces your stress and overwhelm.

 9. Set realistic deadlines.

-A good time management tip when youíre working from home is to set realistic deadlines.
-Youíll want to compile a list of the most important tasks you need to complete that day.
+A good time management tip when you’re working from home is to set realistic deadlines.
+Compile a list of the most important tasks you need to complete that day.
 Then, work on them in order.

 Set a specific amount of time for each task.
 This helps to keep you focused on the job at hand.
-When you work to deadlines, it helps you to get more work done in a shorter time.
+It also helps you get more work done in a shorter time.
 You’ll be less likely to check things such as social media when you know you only have a set amount of time to complete what you’re working on.